By Peter Stonard View In Digital Edition

 Before solid-state electronics, vacuum tubes were used for everything — from high volume consumer radios and televisions to exotic one-of-a kind military and scientific applications.
 A lot of the old and interesting glass is still around to be found at hamfests, estate sales, and online auction sites.
+It’s fun to collect and experiment with forgotten technology!
+But, you’ll need a stable high voltage power supply to get started.

 Anyone attempting to construct and use this module should be aware of high voltage safety.
 Although the energy is limited, there are high voltages on the PCB, components, and connectors.
 Capacitors may store some energy after the power is removed.
 Remember, high voltage circuits bite fools!